 It is a complex picture when trying to puzzle every piece of this process.
 There is a wide range of disinfectant agents, as well as naturally present organic and inorganic substances in the water.
 In addition, there are also a number of disinfection by-products.
 Each combination from one party bumping to the other results to a whole different kind of disinfection by-product.

 Factors that Affect the Production of Disinfection By-products

-Furthermore, there are also a lot of factors that contributes highly to the formation of these disinfection by-products.
+Furthermore, there are also a lot of factors that contribute highly to the formation of these disinfection by-products.
 The chemical reaction will vary according to:

 - the kind of disinfectant agent utilized in the water disinfectant process

 - the quantity or measurement of the disinfectant agent

-- Concentration of natural organic matter and bromide/iodide
+- The concentration of natural organic matter and bromide/iodide

 - the period of time since dosing (i.e., water age)

 - Water's temperature and;

 - pH scale of the water

 These factors have a huge impact when it comes to the outcome of a disinfection by-product.
 For example, the higher the quantity or measurement of a disinfectant agent, the bigger the volume of disinfection by-products.
-If the period of time since dosing is shorter, it can result to higher concentrations of organic compounds and disinfection by-products.
+If the period of time since dosing is shorter, it can result in higher concentrations of organic compounds and disinfection by-products.

 Are there different kinds of disinfection by-products?

 There is definitely a wide variation of disinfection by-products.
 For the reason that a number of disinfectant agents and organic or inorganic compounds are also endless.
-Hence, each combination of both can result to a whole different type of disinfection by-product.
+Hence, each combination of both can result in a whole different type of disinfection by-product.